javiccano/machine-learning-classifiers-dimensionality-reduction-and-applications-in-satellite-imagery/README.md

 First, in terms of linear classifiers, the performance of the linear Support Vector Machine (SVM), Logistic Regression (LR), and Linear Discriminant Analysis (LDA) algorithms are studied.
-After that, non-linear classifiers such as K-Nearest Neighbours (K-NN), polynomial and gaussian SVM, and Binary Decision Tree are analyzed.
+After that, non-linear classifiers such as k-Nearest Neighbours (k-NN), polynomial and Gaussian kernel SVM, and Binary Decision Tree are analyzed.
 Finally, ensemble classifiers such as Bagging, including Random Forest (RF), and Boosting are studied.
 In order to determine the optimal parameters of these classifiers, the cross-validation process is used.